Quick and Easy Speaker Test

 8. Finally, follow the on-screen instructions to complete the speaker setup.

-9. If this doesn’t work, you should test with a different headset or set of external speakers to verify that there is not a product defect.
+9. If this doesn’t work, you should test with a different headset or set of external speakers to rule out defects.

 Otherwise, you should move on to the next section ‘Testing External Speakers’.
 Of course, you should only do those steps that apply to internal speakers